 You can take simple but effective measures to extend the length of your shipping container home dramatically.
 If you use a form of external cladding for your containers it can add decades to the lifespan of your home.
 A good cladding won’t be damaged by rot and termites and can last over fifty years!
 Another effective measure that should be used is tackling maintenance issues immediately whenever you notice either rust or corrosion.
 The longer you leave the rust untreated, the more damage it can do.
 Treating it early will limit or even prevent this damage.

 To conclude, it’s very tricky to place a figure on exactly how long a shipping container home will last since we haven’t been building with them long enough yet to have examples.
 However, we do know that storage facilities made from steel have already lasted for decades, so there’s no reason why shipping container homes can’t last as long.

 Traditional brick buildings are very popular in countries such as England, the United States, and Germany.
-In England, you can find examples of brick buildings that date back to the 1500’s (Apethorpe Hall) and use durable materials such as slate, brick and hardwood.
+In England, you can find examples of brick buildings that date back to the 1500’s (such as Apethorpe Hall).
 Such examples are now the envy of countries throughout the world since these buildings provide incredible heritage and culture.

 There are countless factors that affect the lifespan of a brick house, but we will look at some of the most important ones.
 First, the type of brick that was used and the strength of the mortar used to bond the bricks together should be considered.
 Second, think about whether the brick is used as a structural component of the building.
 If not, what is used for structure?
 Third, was flashing used around structural openings to keep the building watertight?
 Finally, what are the weather conditions where the building is located.
 Is that location prone to earthquakes, other natural disasters, or severe weather?
 Any of these will significantly reduce the expected lifespan.